-How to Onboard onto an Unfamiliar Codebase Using AI?
+How to Onboard an Unfamiliar Codebase Using AI

-Step-by-Step Guide to Onboarding an Unfamiliar Codebase with AI
+How to Onboard an Unfamiliar Codebase with AI

 Understanding a codebase is gradual.
 The steps below follow the natural order of that process, starting with the big picture and working inward.
 At each stage, AI helps you move faster without skipping the work.

-Before diving into any code, it helps to research the frameworks and architectural patterns you encounter.
-Paste the folder structure and any config files into AI and ask it to explain what each directory likely contains and how the pieces relate to each other.
+Paste the folder structure and any config files into prompt box and ask AI to explain what each directory likely contains and how the pieces relate to each other.
 You get a working hypothesis about the architecture before reading a single file.

 What to look at first:

-For researching unfamiliar framework conventions or architectural patterns you spot in the folder structure, Chatly's AI search engine gives you a direct answer without trawling through documentation.
+For researching unfamiliar framework conventions or architectural patterns you spot in the folder structure, an AI Search Engine for framework conventions and architectural patterns gives you a direct answer without trawling through documentation.

 Once you know the structure, identify exactly what the project is built with.
 This is more than just the programming language.
 It includes the frameworks, databases, build tools, testing libraries, and any major third-party services.